RodrigoKenzo/podcastr/README.md

 ---

-This project was developed during the NLW#5 event brought by [Rocketseat](https://rocketseat.com.br/ "Rocketseat") .
+This project was developed during the NLW#5 event, brought up by [Rocketseat](https://rocketseat.com.br/ "Rocketseat") .